It’s not quite like the old song “If Only I Could Play the Piano,” but for someone who never even finished Beyer, there wasn’t much I could do.

 Perhaps a live cello could be played with MIDI piano accompaniment!

 Thankfully, a former colleague who's a pianist is giving me remote lessons as my teacher.
 We communicate while sharing audio-converted files via the cloud.
-Sometimes, they even show me their fingerings on a real piano via Skype (now Discord).
-Wow, the attack sound is so different between the back and front of the keyboard!
-While lamenting my complete lack of musical ability as a total amateur, I receive harsh Type B comments daily, and it really makes me realize how amazing people who've properly trained truly are.
+Sometimes, he even show me their fingerings on a real piano via Skype (now Discord).

 For now, I’ll be uploading my programmed performances one by one as they’re ready.